 Their follow up album, Diamond Mine, did nothing but bolster their popularity.
 While award-winning actress Meryl Streep was out driving, her chauffeur played the band’s music in the car.
 She was so impressed that she asked her production company to have Blue Rodeo make an appearance in the film Postcards from the Edge.
 When they returned home, they found that their record label had closed.
 Warner Music Canada took over their contract and connected them with Los Angeles manager Danny Goldberg (Alannah Myles).
 The new team tried to promote the third album (Casino) in the U.S. but, although receiving much critical praise, it failed to attract attention.
 At home, however, they had no trouble reciprocating their multi-platinum sales.

 For their fourth album (Lost Together in 1991), they tried beefing up their sound with the harder rock that was currently popular.
 A couple of line-up changes followed the release.
 The fifth (1993) album, Five Days in July (the title refers to the length of time it took them to record it) saw Blue Rodeo opt for a more acoustic sound resulting from their desire to pay homage to Neil Young’s Harvest era.
 Sarah McLachlan contributed to the album, and it was to be the band’s most successful, attaining 6x Platinum sales.
 The eclectic Nowhere to Here followed two years later (also made with contributions from McLachlan).

-The band has continued to release albums up to the present though less popular in the new millennium.
+The band has continued to release albums up to the present time.